nightscout/trio-docs/docs/EN/operate/build.md

 Always attempt to [Update your Code](#update-your-code) first.
 Typically, your customizations can be left alone and `git` will merge the new code without requiring any additional action on your part.

 * If you have a customization, you can often proceed with the update with no issues
-* If your customization conflicts with a file or submodule that is being updated, you get a clear error message and need to proceed to [Fix Customization Conflicts](#fix-customization-conflicts)
+* If your customization conflicts with a file or submodule that is being updated, you get a clear error message and need to proceed to [Fix Trio Conflicts](#fix-trio-conflicts)

 ### Update your Code